cadavre/node-red-contrib-value-for/README.md

-This library is similar to (and inspired by) [node-red-contrib-edge-trigger](https://github.com/eschava/node-red-contrib-edge-trigger) which you can use to listen for numeric value change "over", "below" or "out of range", but you cannot listen to value change "inside the range" or string input. `node-red-contrib-range-for` also adds `for` parameter to listen if value haven't excursed from configured range/value for given period of time.
+This library is similar to (and inspired by) [node-red-contrib-edge-trigger](https://github.com/eschava/node-red-contrib-edge-trigger) which you can use to listen for numeric value change "over", "below" or "out of range", but you cannot listen to value change "inside the range" or string input. `node-red-contrib-value-for` also adds `for` parameter to listen if value haven't excursed from configured range/value for given period of time.

 This nodes always does nothing after receiving just a first/single message.
 It works only as a comparator on message receival.